ulitol97/comet/docs/5-testing_auditing/unit-tests.md

     extractor timeout when no items are received after some time

 - Modus operandi:
-  1. A trivial validator is run with an unfeasible timeout
+  1. A trivial validator is run with an unfeasible timeout.
-  2. Check that a timeout error is thrown when the validator is initiated
+  2. Check that a timeout error is thrown when the validator is initiated.

 ## Extractor tests